myrddral/myrddral/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Hi there!
+Check out my portfolio: https://developer-portfolio-a0101.web.app/

 - 🔭 I’m currently working on a restaurant manager application in React, that uses Firestore as DB and utilizes a connecion with a USB scale over webHID API to get the desired data for the actual stock of drinks.

-- 🌱 I’m currently learning nodeJS, expressJS and mongoDB alongside ReactJS
+- 🌱 I’m currently learning TypeScript and Bulma CSS library.